Matthew Zhen Xuebin: Biography

 Zhen Xuebin was born on May 10th 1970 in Changzhi, Shanxi.
 His baptismal name is 'Matthew'.

 From 1988-1993, he studied at the Beijing Major Seminary (北京天主教神哲学院).
 From 1993-1997 he studied at Saint John's University in Minnesota.
 From March to August 1998, he served as director of studies at the Beijing Major Seminary where he earned degrees in theology and liturgy.
 He was ordained to the priesthood on June 20th 1998.
 From 1998 to 2007 he served as vice-rector at the Beijing Major Seminary.
 In 2007, at the time when Joseph Li Shan became bishop of Beijing, Zhen Xuebin also became the secretary for the diocese; a position he continued to hold up until his ordination as bishop.
 From 2007 to 2020 he was administrator for the international parish of the Beijing archdiocese.
 From 2016-2019 he served as rector of the North Church (became North Cathedral in 2018) in Beijing.
 From 2014-2024, he served as vice-chair of the Catholic patriotic association for Beijing.
 In 2016, he became vice-secretary for the state-controlled Chinese bishops' conference (中國天主教主教團), a position he continued to hold up until his ordination.
 In June 2024, he became chairman of the "two associations" （两会） for Beijing.
-On October 25th 2024, he was ordained as coadjutor bishop for the Beijing Archdiocese.
-The mass for his ordination included 140 priests and 500 faithful, including religious sisters and Zhen Xuebin's relatives.
-The co-consecrators were Bishop Peter Ding Lingbin, Bishop Joseph Guo Jincai, Bishop John Baptist Li Suguang and Bishop Anthony Yao Shun.